 Today’s post is all about how to freeze sweet corn without it getting mushy when you serve it.
 There’s nothing better in the dead of winter than corn that was picked fresh and frozen quickly.
 It practically bursts with the flavors of summer.
 On the other hand, there’s nothing worse than badly frozen corn.

 I don’t like to freeze corn on the cob.
 I like it off of the cob.
-It cooks better and is easier to store in the freezer.
+It reheats better and is easier to store in the freezer, as I can lay the bags flat.

 STEP ONE: SHUCK AND CLEAN THE CORN